NCAA Season 73 basketball tournaments: Stepladder semifinals

 Both rounds are straight knockout matches.

-First round
+(3) Letran vs. (4) Mapúa

 Letran Knights beat Mapua Cardinals, 68–57, on October 1, in the first of two knockout matches to determine defending champion San Sebastian College's finals opponent.
 The Stags completed a 12-game elimination round sweep to automatically clinch the first finals slot.

-Second round
+(2) San Beda vs. (3) Letran

 San Beda Red Lions finished second and drew a bye; they defeated Letran Knights two nights later, 72–65, and arranged a title clash with San Sebastian Stags.

 Finals

 San Sebastian has the twice-to-beat advantage over San Beda, who only has to lose once to lose the series.

 Game 1

 Stags' Rommel Adducul capped another MVP season with 20 points and 16 rebounds while Jasper Ocampo and Ulysses Tanique sparked the Stags' breakaway 25–7 run in the final 15 minutes.
 San Sebastian won their fifth consecutive title and the school's ninth NCAA crown.